abertschi/arquillian-extension-aspectj/README.md

 ## Usage

-Add *arquillian-extension-aspectj* to your maven project.
+Add *arquillian-extension-aspectj* to your Maven project.

 ```xml
 <dependency>